Seminole County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-This is the most important thing you need to know: You have only 15 DAYS from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-Missing this deadline will result in an automatic suspension of your driver's license.
+Time is of the essence!
+You have only 15 calendar days from the date of your DUI arrest to request an ALR hearing.
+This deadline is strictly enforced.
+Missing it results in an automatic suspension of your driver's license.

 Automatic License Suspension

-The grounds for automatic license suspension depend on whether you took the breath or blood test and the results.
+The grounds for automatic license suspension depend on whether you submitted to chemical testing (breath or blood) and the results, or if you refused testing altogether.

 If You Took the Breath/Blood Test and Failed